saschadiercks/saschadiercks/README.md

 ----

 # Hi, I'm Sascha
-  I'm Senior Fronted Developer at Dänisches Bettenlager / JYSK.
+  I'm Senior Fronted Developer at JYSK.
   My profession is to build fast, desireable and converting frontends.

   I've also developed a foundation in UX, UI and CRO.
 I've lead a team to improve the conversion rate.